What is the difference between OHSAS 18001 and ISO 45001 and what are their benefits?

 Clause 8: Operation

-• There are no significant changes; items are only made more specific and explicit compared to OHSAS 18001.
+There are no significant changes here, just more specific and explicit items compared to OHSAS 18001.

 • Operational Planning and Control;